EthanMcBloxxer/ethanmcbloxxer.github.io/_posts/1970-1-1-ethanmcbloxxers-subtitle-etiquette.md

+---
-# EthanMcBloxxer's Subtitle Etiquette
+title: EthanMcBloxxer's Subtitle Etiquette

-*A simple and minimal syntax for writing subtitles*
+subtitle: A simple and minimal syntax for writing subtitles

-## Reference
+---

 - Keep periods on the inside of open/close tags (like this.)
 - Never use UPPERCASE for tag insides and use strictly lowercase for sounds